 Special exhibitions at Wordsworth House and Garden

-This year, Wordsworth House and Garden is hosting two major exhibitions focussing on our relationship with the fragile landscapes that surround us.
+Wordsworth House and Garden’s second major exhibition of the year focuses on our relationship with the fragile landscapes that surround us.

-In ‘This Land is Our Land’ multiple – often contradictory – voices share their passion for the Lake District and their thoughts on its future.
+In our first exhibition of the year, ‘This Land is Our Land’, which closed at the start of September, multiple – often contradictory – voices shared their passion for the Lake District and their thoughts on its future.

-Exhibition contributors, including writers Robert Macfarlane, Sarah Hall, Hunter Davies and George Monbiot, artist Julian Cooper and others living and working in the Lakes, explore nature’s power to mould us and the impact we, in turn, have on the environment.
+Exhibition contributors included writers Robert Macfarlane, Sarah Hall, Hunter Davies and George Monbiot, artist Julian Cooper and others living and working in the Lakes.